LoginRadius/docs/content/blog/get-started-node-js/index.md

 ![alt_text](../../assets/blog-common/api-credentials.png "image_tooltip")

-## Node JS Implementation
+## Setup Node.js

-Here we are using the express framework to create Node.js API.
-Perform the following steps:
+This implementation uses the express framework to create Node.js API.

-- Create a node project by running following command in the command line:
+- Create a node project by running the following command in the command line:

   `npm init`

-  Upon completion, it will add a `package.json` file in the project folder.
+  > Upon completion, it will add a `package.json` file in the project folder.

-- Create a server file in project and name it `server.js`.
+- Create a server file in the project and name it `server.js`.

-- Add the following snippet in the `server.js`.
+- Add the following code snippet to the `server.js` file.

   ```
   var express = require('express');